May 19, 2012 Topics: Instantious hot water heaters; Roof membr...

 An air-to-air heat exchanger, or what is more commonly called today a Heat Recovery Ventilator (HRV), is a air change central ventilation system that exhausts stale air outdoors and brings in an equal quantity of fresh air to replace it while stealing the heat from the outgoing air to warm up the incoming air.
-Click here for an animation on how that works.
-It automatically provides the proper air changes in the house for humidity and pollution control and frequently needs little or no pre-heating of the incoming cold fresh air.
-An addition to this family of ventilation machines is the Energy Recovery Ventilator (ERV), which does the same thing as the other machines but is specifically designed to return some of the moisture back into the house, saving even more energy while not drying out the house as much as the HRV.
-Over drying was discovered to be a problem in smaller houses with the HRV's where-as in larger houses with moisture problems the ERV would be inappropriate.
+See above for an animation on how that works.
+The air going out is more humid than the fresh winter air coming in, so it tends to dehumidify the house as well as remove most pollutants -- all of this with little or no pre-heating of the incoming cold fresh air.
+The HRV has been used in almost every energy efficient house since the early 1980's.

 As soon as your house is reasonably sealed, however, you should consider installing an HRV or an ERV as the key to an energy-efficient and healthy house.
-I wouldn't built a new house without one.
+I wouldn't build a new house without one although the codes only require air change units, not heat or energy recuperation units.
 They protect the house from moisture damage through proper ventilation and provide you with comfortable fresh air distributed throughout the house.
 In a very well sealed house, they become not only cost effective but almost mandatory for maintaining good air quality.
 It's kind of like watering the lawn; if the sky leaks a lot, the lawn sprinkler is useless and could even contribute to a flood.
 But the less rain, the more valuable the sprinkler -- and with no rain, the sprinkler becomes a necessity.
-Click here for more on To HRV or not to HRV.
+Click here for more on To HRV-ERV or not to HRV-ERV.

 There are three basic types of domestic air-to-air heat exchangers on the market in Canada today: parallel plate cross flow design, parallel plate counter flow design, and the capillary wheel rotary design.
 (Some low quality central exhaust ventilation system companies that specialize in high pressure marketing have tacked on what is called a heat-pipe exchanger, two pipes, one inside the other.
 Commercial heat pipe exchangers exist, but the ones offered for homes appear to be more of a gimmick designed to fool the public into thinking that they will save significant energy with this system.
 I have seen no laboratory data that shows that a few feet of double ducting exchanges much heat.)